Watch Face Format setup

 When you create a custom watch face that uses the Watch Face Format, the Android App Bundle that includes the custom watch face file must be completely separate from the Android App Bundle that contains your Wear OS app's logic.
 Some app stores, including Google Play, prevent you from uploading an Android App Bundle that includes both Wear OS logic and a custom watch face.

-In your new app's manifest file (AndroidManifest.xml), add an application property that indicates your use of the Watch Face Format:
+In your new app's manifest file (AndroidManifest.xml), inspect the application property that indicates your use of the Watch Face Format.

 <manifest ...>